GeorgeW-alt2/SynthReason/README.md

 Example interaction:
 ```
 User: The sun was setting behind the mountains
-AI: The sun was setting behind the mountains and casting long shadows across the quiet valley.
-Birds soared gracefully through the golden sky while gentle breezes carried the sweet scent of wildflowers.
+AI: The sun was setting behind the mountains in the optimal policies actually have no idea of the other rules.
 ```

 ## How It Works